nickdademo/py_win_unc/index.md

 [UncCredentials][]' constructor.

+### NoDrivesAvailableError {#NoDrivesAvailableError}

+Represents the error that occurs when an available disk drive is needed but cannot be found.

 ### ShellCommandError {#ShellCommandError}

 Represents the error that occurs when a shell command has been executed and returns an error code.